-- Class Setting - I have no more than 8 children in a class, with a teacher and an aide.
+- Class Setting - I have no more than 8 children in a class, with a teacher and an aide, sometimes two aides.
 This enables one of us to always have eyes on the children.
-Usually I teach the skill using the aide as the example, then the aide watches the others while I work with each individual student.
+Usually I teach the skill using the aide as the example, then the other aide watches the others while I work with each individual student.
 That is the biggest number of students I take in a class.
 I prefer 5-6 for better attention.
 As mentioned above, I believe good peer pressure is created and that is an advantage to class lessons.

 - Length of Class - It is traditional to teach a two-week class for 30 minutes, 10 days.
 One year this was not convenient for me and I taught a one-week class for an hour a day.
 I never returned to the traditional schedule again.
 I found that lengthening the class time gave the students a longer period to perfect the skills for that day and the next day, we reviewed what we learned and moved forward.
 It was very interesting to me that the one-week method had the children "peaking out" at the exact same time as would have happened in a two-week lesson but I felt the skill level was higher and more refined.

 - Parents Need To Leave the Premises - Please ask your parents to wait in the front yard or leave the premises while lessons are going on.
 If they stay, all that does is create the need for the child to act out or always ask the parent to "watch me!".
 On the last day of lessons, I invite all parents to watch the class so they can see their child's progress, and hear the words I am saying for the skills so they can continue instructing the lessons for the summer.